Philip Grano, Principal Legal Officer, Office of the Public Advocate

 This section includes the following topics:

-- General powers of attorney
+- General (non-enduring) power of attorney

 - Enduring power of attorney (financial and personal matters)